joysankar-astro/joysankar-astro.github.io/content/me/index.md

 I belong to a small village named Thakurpura in the district of South Dinajpur in the state of West Bengal, India.

-I have completed my schooling from **Barakail High School** and then completed my 12th from **Balurghat High School**.
-I obtained my BSc in Physics (Hons) degree from **Malda College** affiliated to **University of Gour Banga** in 2022.
+I have completed my schooling from **Barakoil High School** and then completed my 12th from **Balurghat High School**.
+I obtained my BSc in Physics (Hons) degree from **Malda College**, affiliated to **University of Gour Banga** in 2022.
 I obtained my MSc in Physics degree from **Banaras Hindu University** in 2024.
 Then I joined the High Energy Astrophysics Lab under the guidance of Dr. Raj Prince as a Research Assistant.